mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 # Conclusion
-For complete documentation, see the EML Semantics Primer, with other EML documentation.
-It will have several more examples, and other RDF material for reference.
+For complete documentation, see the EML Semantics Primer, which can be found with other EML documentation.
+It contains several more examples, and other RDF material for reference.
 It is important to keep in mind that **Semantic statements are not simply a set of loosely structured keywords; they must be logically consistent**.
 Inconsistent annotations could have dreadful consequences.
 So the primer will also have examples of how things can go wrong.

+The professional scope of our occupation will contine to grow, adding both challenges and opportunities.
-Communities like LTER and EDI will need to make some decisions about what ontologies to adopt and support for their datasets, based on those vocabulary’s domain coverage, content complexity, technical structure.
+Communities like LTER and EDI will need to make decisions about what ontologies to adopt
+for their datasets, based on those vocabularies' domain coverage, content, complexity, longevity and maintenance plans, and technical structure.
+This should be a joint venture, between data managers (EML constructors), repositories and the designers or maintainers of ontologies and other vocabularies.

-The professional scope of our occupation continually grows and although this may add challenges, we should accept that idata manager or EML constructor will need to be able to understand the concepts in the ontologies chosen by our communities, in addition to the concepts in the datasets we manage, and create logical annotations between the two.
+As data managers, we will need to be able to understand the concepts in the ontologies chosen by our communities, in addition to the concepts in the datasets we manage, and to create logical annotations between the two.
 Concurrently, repository and other search-system managers will need mechanisms to interpret the implied subjects and create the RDF triples from EML annotations when needed.
-Repositories will need to provide mechanisms to take advantage of the structure of the ontologies chosen by their communities, and provide technical guidance to their communities as they choices ontologies and other vocabularies.
+Repositories will need to provide mechanisms to navigate the structure of the ontologies chosen by their communities, and provide technical guidance to their communities as they choose ontologies and other vocabularies.

 # References